nystudio107/craft-transcoder/README.md

 The `sharpen` option determines whether an unsharp mask filter should be applied to the scaled video.

+The file format setting `videoFormat` is preset to what you'll need to generate `mp4` videos, but it can also generate `webm` videos, or any other format that `ffmpeg` supports.
+See the `config.php` file for details

+### Generating a Transcoded Audio File

+To generate a transcoded audio File, do the following:

+    {% set transAudioUrl = craft.transcoder.getAudioUrl('/home/vagrant/sites/nystudio107/public/podcast.mp3', {
+        "audioBitRate": "64k",
+        "audioSampleRate": 22050,
+        "audioChannels": 1
+    }) %}

+You can also pass in an `Asset`:

+    {% set myAsset = entry.someAsset.first() %}
+    {% set transAudioUrl = craft.transcoder.getAudioUrl(myAsset, {
+        "audioBitRate": "64k",
+        "audioSampleRate": 22050,
+        "audioChannels": 1
+    }) %}

+It will return to you a URL to the transcoded audio file if it already exists, or if it doesn't exist, it will return `""` and kick off the transcoding process (which can be somewhat lengthy for long audio files).

+In the array you pass in, the default values are used if the key/value pair does not exist:

+    {
+        "audioFormat" => "mp3",
+        "audioBitRate" => "128k",
+        "audioSampleRate" => "44100",
+        "audioChannels" => "2",
+    }

+These default values come from the `config.php` file.

+If you want to have the Transcoder not change a parameter, pass in an empty value in the key/value pair, e.g.:

+    {% set transVideoUrl = craft.transcoder.getVideoUrl('/home/vagrant/sites/nystudio107/public/trimurti.mp4', {
+        "audioBitRate": "",
+        "audioSampleRate": "",
+        "audioChannels": ""
+    }) %}

+The above example would cause it to not change the audio of the source audio file at all (not recommended for client-proofing purposes).

-The file format settings `fileSuffix`, `videoFormat`, and `videoCodec` are all preset to what you'll need to generate `.mp4` videos.
-Change these only if you know what you're doing.
+The file format setting `audioFormat` is preset to what you'll need to generate `mp3` audio files, but it can also generate `m4a`, `ogg`, or any other format that `ffmpeg` supports.
+See the `config.php` file for details

 ### Getting Transcoding Progress

-Transcoding of videos can take quite a bit of time, so Transcoder provides you with a way to get the status of any currently running transcoding operation via `craft.transcoder.getVideoProgressUrl()`.
+Transcoding of video/audio files can take quite a bit of time, so Transcoder provides you with a way to get the status of any currently running transcoding operation via `craft.transcoder.getVideoProgressUrl()` or `craft.transcoder.getAudioProgressUrl()`.
 For example:

     {% set myAsset = entry.someAsset.first() %}
     {% set videoOptions = {
-        "frameRate": 60,
+        "videoFrameRate": 60,
-        "bitRate": "1000k",
+        "videoBitRate": "1000k",
         "width": 1000,
         "height": 800,
         "aspectRatio": "none",